 This national commitment to improving the education of women and girls in STEM-related fields speaks to serious and persistent problems of gender inequality in the state of California.
 While women and girls make up just over 50 percent of the state population, only 24 percent of its scientists and engineers are women.
 This disproportionate under-representation of women in STEM-related occupations reflects a similar disproportion in women’s education, particularly at the college level.
 Only 22 percent of those enrolled in computer science programs, for example, are women.
 In engineering programs, women comprise only 20 percent, and in mathematics, women still lag behind at 37 percent.
 Such disparities between women and men in education at the college level have roots in secondary education.

-The Accelerated Honors Academy (AHA) for Gifted Girls at Alverno High School was created, in part, as a response to the global and statewide campaign to break down the social and economic barriers that hinder the progress of women in education.
+The Accelerated Honors Academy (AHA) for Gifted Girls at Alverno Heights Academy was created, in part, as a response to the global and statewide campaign to break down the social and economic barriers that hinder the progress of women in education.